LiLynn69/foster-site/splash-page.md

       url: "https://lilynn69.github.io/foster-site/"
 excerpt: >
   The Network Programming Initiative supports research on languages, algorithms, and tools for network programming, and facilitates closer interactions with partners in industry and government.
 For more details, read our whitepaper.
+ intro:
+  - excerpt: 'The Network Programming Initiative supports research on languages, algorithms, and tools for network programming, and facilitates closer interactions with partners in industry and government.
+For more details, read our whitepaper.
+Centered with `type="center"`'
 feature_row:
   - image_path: /assets/img/pexels-photo-1089438.jpg
     alt: "mother board"